 NOTE: If you have access to the program KID PIX, in the BACKGROUNDS, you can drag up just about any map and you can find correlating flags in the STICKERS.
 Students are able to use the paint bucket to color in and they can create their own symbols using stamps.

 Have the group brainstorm what they would need while you guide them.
-Suggestions could be a title, capitol, places of interest, body of water.
+Suggestions could be a title, capital, places of interest, a body of water.
 You could use this to add to the rubric.
 (MAKE A COPY OF THE RUBRIC BEFORE YOU EDIT.)

 Play or Read: